carboxylman/stackdb/tools/spf/README.spf.txt

     if when(post).  <regex1> must be a UNIX regular expression (we enable REG_EXTENDED; see `man regex'.
 All <valuename>=/<regex>/ pairs must match; the filter is an AND filter.

+  tfilter(<ctxtname1>=/<regex1>/,...) {1}

+    Each tfilter filters against the context of the thread the probe was triggered within.
+For now, there are several basic <ctxtname> names you can filter on.
+By default, the target library supports

+    tid      The thread id
+    ptid     The thread's parent thread id (-1 if target does not support thread parents)
+    tidhier  A common-separated list of tids starting with the current tid, and then moving up the hierarchy to the root. name     The thread's name (the empty string if the target does not support thread names)
+    namehier A comma-separated list of tid names starting with the current tid, and then moving up the hierarchy to the root. uid      The thread's uid (-1 if the target does not support thread parents)
+    gid      The thread's gid (-1 if the target does not support thread parents)

 (The remaining arguments act more like actions/commands than options.)